thizizzen/PiFiBantay-Mobile/README.md

 # PiFiBantay Mobile

 **PiFiBantay Mobile** is a real-time mobile IDS/IPS (Intrusion Detection and Prevention System) monitoring and management application developed using Flutter.
-It provides administrators with the ability to monitor alerts, block suspicious IPs, view security logs, and configure system settings — all from their mobile device.
+It provides administrators with the ability to monitor alerts, block suspicious IPs, view security logs, and configure system settings, all from their mobile device.

 ---